asantos00/website/content/blog/getting-started-with-deno/puppeteer-with-deno.md

 We've demonstrated how can we use Deno's simplicity to make it even easier to write *puppeteer* scripts.

-You had the opportunity to notice that everything works the same as in Node.
-The big difference is that you can take advantage of some parts of Deno.
+As you've seen everything works the same as in Node.

+The big difference is that we can take advantage of some Deno advantages.
 Those are things like native TypeScript support, a clean standard-library, no *node_modules* and fine-grained permission control.

 ## Conclusion